 As a general rule, if you don’t shoot, you can’t score.
 In seven games this season, Andrew Ladd has failed to register a single shot, and in nine games he only shot once.
 However, for his most recent goal – hosting the Chicago Blackhawks on December 15 – Ladd clocked in six shots, so if he puts in the effort he reaps the rewards.

 However, if Jack Capuano wants to keep his job, he needs Ladd to get on the score sheet a lot more, which should help to get more wins in for the Islanders.
 According to Newsday, Capuano threatened to make some serious changes to his lines after they lost to the Washington Capitals on December 13, clearly aiming his displeasure at Andrew Ladd, but only ended up scratching rookie Anthony Beauvillier for Alan Quine.

-Maybe Capuano make good on these threats and scratch the likes of Andrew Ladd for a game or two, try bringing in highly touted 2014 draft picks Josh Ho-Sang and Michael Dal Colle up from the Bridgeport Sound Tigers.
+Maybe Capuano makes good on these threats and scratches the likes of Andrew Ladd for a game or two, try bringing in highly touted 2014 draft picks Josh Ho-Sang and Michael Dal Colle up from the Bridgeport Sound Tigers.
 Sure, the two haven’t put up amazing numbers in this first pro-season of theirs, but they’ll bring a new offensive bite to the team, which seems to have been lost on Ladd.

 Will the New York Islanders make the playoffs?